-The recruitment period for fiscal year 2018-2019 will open on January 1, 2018.
-Please contact Dr. Douglas C. Eaton (email@example.com) if you have any questions or need additional information about the recruitment process for this year.
+The recruitment period for academic year 2019-2020 is currently open and will accept application materials until February 1, 2019.
+Please contact Dr. Lou Ann Brown (firstname.lastname@example.org) if you have any questions or need additional information about the recruitment process for this year.

 (For the full list of appointments received by FIRST fellows see

 - Gandhy Pierre-Louis, Assistant Professor, Valencia College, Orlando, FL

 - Cristy Tower-Gilchrist, Lecturer, Emory School of Nursing, Atlanta, GA